THE FRUIT OF THE HOLY SPIRIT (Part 3)

 The Holy Spirit produces this same meekness or humility in the believer’s born-again spirit.
 Therefore, Paul’s instructed us to esteem others better than ourselves.

-3 Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.
+3 Let nothing be done through selfish ambition or conceit, but in lowliness of mind, let each esteem others better than himself.

 4 Let each of you look out not only for his own interests, but also for the interests of others.

 5 Let this mind be in you which was also in Christ Jesus.
-(NKJV).

 Sadly, many believers and ministers today are not manifesting the meekness and gentleness of Christ because they don’t possess the mindsets and values of Christ (2 Cor.
 10:1).

 This speaks of temperance, sobriety, or moderation in all things.
-In the face of much provocation, humiliation and rejection, the Lord Jesus Christ exhibited self-control.
+In the face of much provocation, humiliation, and rejection, the Lord Jesus Christ exhibited self-control.

-When Jesus Christ was rejected in a village of the Samaritans, James and John sought for His permission to command fire to come down from heaven and consume the people as Elijah did.
+When Jesus Christ was rejected in a village of the Samaritans, James and John sought His permission to command fire to come down from heaven and consume the people as Elijah did.

-But, the Lord Jesus rebuked them, saying, “You do not know what manner of spirit you are of.
+But the Lord Jesus rebuked them, saying, “You do not know what manner of spirit you are of.
 “For the Son of Man did not come to destroy men’s lives but to save them.”
 And they went to another village.”
 (Luke 9:55-56 NKJV).

 Similarly, during His arrest, the Lord Jesus Christ exercised self-control.

-When Peter rose up to defend him with his sword, the Lord rebuked Peter and said to him, “Put your sword in its place, for all who take the sword will perish by the sword.
+When Peter rose to defend him with his sword, the Lord rebuked Peter and said to him, “Put your sword in its place, for all who take the sword will perish by the sword.
 “Or do you think that I cannot now pray to My Father, and He will provide Me with more than twelve legions of angels?
 “How then could the Scriptures be fulfilled, that it must happen thus?”
 (Matt.
 26:52-54 NKJV).

-The believers are called to exhibit or exercise the same self-control in the face of provocation, opposition, rejection or humiliation.
+The believers are called to exhibit or exercise the same self-control in the face of provocation, opposition, rejection, or humiliation.

-Beloved, while your spirit is completely and eternally redeemed and sealed by the Holy Spirit, your soul and body are yet to experience the full redemption that Christ has purchased for them with His precious blood.
+Beloved, while your spirit is completely and eternally redeemed and sealed by the Holy Spirit, your soul and body are yet to experience the full redemption that Christ has purchased for you with His precious blood.

-This why Paul said, “…we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.”
+That is why Paul said, “…we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.”
 (Rom.
 8:23 NKJV).